mizhenn/project-dashboard/README.md

 <p>You can see how I build a dashboard with using HTML, CSS and Javascript during my school time.</p>
 <br>
-<p>Tho=is dashboard is for dogs where the owner can updte the dogs favorite things to do, food, snack or favorite toys, Basically everything about their loved ones.</p>
+<p>This dashboard is for dogs where the owner can updte the dogs favorite things to do, food, snack or favorite toys, Basically everything about their loved ones.</p>